geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A royal suitor, and a ravish'd Veil,

 " O'er the blue regions of the restless main,
-Fresh lakes and streams, extends Marino's reign ;
+Fresh lakes and streams, extends Marino's reign;
 This prince, by martial force, and manly grace,
-More than by rank distinguish'd o'er his race ;
+More than by rank distinguish'd o'er his race;
 To Love's high sway an early homage paid, 490

-And bow'd the vassal of an ocean maid ;
+And bow'd the vassal of an ocean maid;
 Fair as the fairest forms of Grecian art,
 Her beauteous frame conceal'd a canker'd heart;
 In vain he loved, by turns the artful dame
 Fed with false hopes, or check'd the rising flame,
 And when he urg'd to fix the nuptial morn,
-Now smil'd, now blush'd, now frown'd in seeming scorn ; And now, desponding, feign'd to doubt her power,
+Now smil'd, now blush'd, now frown'd in seeming scorn; And now, desponding, feign'd to doubt her power,
 That love should last beyond her bridal hour,
 Yet said, if time his changeless faith should prove, 500